 WARTS n' ALL...fun, facts & family stories

-OFFER YOUR OWN FUN, FACTS, OR FAMILY STORY...Why would a 10yoa boy shoot a rifle in the air whilst horseriding; circling a 2,000 acre paddock during the 1920's?
+OFFER YOUR OWN FUN, FACTS, OR FAMILY STORY...Why would a 10yoa boy shoot a rifle in the air whilst horseriding the stock?;circling a 2,000 acre paddock during the 1920's?
 Read of an accidental poisoning.
 Surgery gone wrong!
-A two years old child looking for a policeman, lost, and wandering the Hay street Mall of Perth at Christmas in 1965-she was found with a (uniformed) bus driver and an ice cream-happily swinging her legs on a swing?
-1995 "Big Red Book" was our starting point.
-We need you to spread the word to correct and update.
+A two year old child looking for a policeman, lost, and wandering the Hay street Mall of Perth at Christmas in 1965-she was found with a (uniformed) bus driver and an ice cream-happily swinging her legs on a swing?
+1995 the "Big Red Book" was our starting point.
+We need you to spread the word to correct and update information.

 970 SURNAMES LINKED

-Original material was sourced from the publication DONALD AND CHRISTINA MCLEAN & THEIR DESCENDANTS 1995.
-Often called the big red book (BRB).
-We can add more stories but need you to tell us of any editing required on the profiles of your family.
-Let us know and we can send them to you.
+This website original material-a publication-DONALD AND CHRISTINA MCLEAN & THEIR DESCENDANTS 1995.
+Often referred to as the BRB-The Big Red Book (BRB).
+We are daily adding your stories but need you to tell us of any editing required on the profiles of your family.
+Let us know after you have read your relatives profiles for any changes needed with dates and locations.
 Use the contact us box.
-It is important that information is entered with the source of the information.
 So let us know if its a memory, or a book and page number, author, or document number.
-You may wish to discuss sending us copies.
-This make the accuracy so much more valid for others members to feel confidant that we are willing to enter the corrections for you and yours.
+You may wish us to phone you or prefer writing?
 Just use the contact envelope below.

 SEND YOUR 4 GENERATIONS PHOTOS

-1987-The “Freney” Reunion; James Freney Park was dedicated by the Archerfield Brisbane City Council.
+1987-The “Freney” Reunion; James Freney Park Queensland was dedicated by the Archerfield Brisbane City Council.
 James farmed there in 1850’s.
-At the reunion Brian and Heather McGrath (nee Arden) found a family link through maternal and paternal relatives!Read more
+At the reunion Brian and Heather McGrath (nee Arden) found a family link through maternal and paternal relatives!Ask for the details

 ENRICH YOUR OWN FAMILY STORIES

-Find your place on your family tree!
-Write your family memories of any events, memories, copies of documents/photos will ENRICH your memories of the family social history and integrate your family connections to your past and present.
+Find your relative here!
+Add your family memories of any events, memories, copies of documents/photos.
+These will ENRICH your memories of the family social history and integrate your family connections to your past and present.

 A BUSHEL AND A PECK in Scotland

 When youre reading Scottish publications quoting measures.
-A tailors 'ell' was fingertip to elbow=ell that measure in Scotland was 3'foot and 1"inch that in 2017 being 3.93 metres, but different measure in several different countries.
-All 'ell' measures were revised in 1700's.
-With measuring a distance of 12" inches= 1' foot.
-If measuring dry grain: 4 lippies=1 peck, (1 peck in 2017 would be around 9 litres), 4 pecks =1 firlot, 4 firlots= 1 boll.
-With liquid measures: 4gills= 1munchkin, 2munchkins= 1chopin, 2chopins= 1pint, 8pints= 1gallon: 2017 conversion is 1 gallon= approx 3.78 litres.
+A tailors 'ell' was measured from fingertip to elbow=ell that measure in Scotland was 3'foot and 1"inch that in 2017 being 3.93 metres, but different measures were done differently in several different countries.
+All Scottish 'ell' measures were revised in 1700's.
+With measuring a distance of 12" inches=1' foot.
+If measuring dry grain: 4 lippies=1 peck, (1 peck in 2017 would be around 9 litres), 4 pecks=1 firlot, 4 firlots=1 boll.
+In liquid measures: 4gills=1munchkin, 2munchkins=1chopin, 2chopins=1pint, 8pints=1gallon: 2017 conversion is 1 gallon= approx 3.78 litres.